abidibo/cookiecutter-django/README.md

 > **Important**
-> For the semantic-ui version, please use the semantic-ui branch, the master one uses bootstrap4 at the moment.
+> For the bootstrap4 version, please use the bootstrap branch, the master one uses semantic-ui.

 ## Environment